clux/facemaulers/npcs/celerom.md

 Has a clone of himself in Irithyll ready to take over if he dies (only been there a little).
 Had an attack on [[bonecity]] from a Devil.
 Large horns and everything.
 Saw a humanoid outside scurry away on a griffin leaving behind a fragments of a high level spell scroll (Arcana: devils cannot enter realm alone).

+Started to prepare the undead for combat.
+Constructing a few more abominations (despite not wanting to, he has some of the recipes from Irae).

 ## Encounters
 - [[55-brotherhood]] Initial meeting in Tower Arcane, Questioning Goatweaver's morality
 - [[56-drinking-culture]] Celerom has the book of Chronomancy